vigna/epserde-rs/README.md

 assert_eq!(s.sum(), t.sum());
 ```

-If you want to memory-map the data structure, it is convenient to store the ε-copied structure
+If you want to map the data structure into memory, you can use a convenience method
-and its support in a [`MemCase`]:
+that stores the ε-copied structure and its support in a [`MemCase`]:
 ```rust
 use epserde::*;
 use epserde_derive::*;